gravitational/careers/challenges/README.md

 * [Job Worker](systems/challenge-1.md): A challenge that demonstrates understanding of Linux internals.
+* [OIDC CLI](systems/challenge-2.md): A challenge that demonstrates write secure software.

 We also maintain a [systems engineering challenge for interns](systems-intern/challenge.md).

 ### Fullstack Engineering

-Teleport has two fullstack engineering challenge.
+Teleport has one fullstack engineering challenge.

 * [Directory Browser](fullstack/challenge.md): A challenge that demonstrates understanding of frontend and backend engineering.
-* [Graph Browser](fullstack/challenge-policy.md): A challenge that demonstrates understanding of graph algorithms, frontend, and backend engineering.

 ### Site Reliability Engineering